PHP Blog Guide

 PHP provides real structure and safety without fully removing someone from daily life.

-What’s the Difference Between PHP and Residential Treatment?
+What’s the Difference Between PHP, Residential, and IOP?

-Residential treatment includes 24/7 support and overnight stays.
-PHP does not.
+• Residential includes 24/7 support and overnight stays

 Who Is Day Treatment (PHP) Actually For?

-PHP is best for people who need strong daily support but don’t need 24/7 residential care.
+PHP is best for people who need strong daily support but do not need 24/7 residential care.

 PHP may be a good fit if:

-• You need more structure than outpatient offers
+• You need more structure than outpatient care offers

 • Mental health symptoms affect daily functioning